Oluwadamilola-Fagbohun/LITA-Capstone-Project/Project-2 README.md

 • Exploratory Data Analysis : Understand the given data by using aggregate functions & pivot tables.

-• Data Visualization : Create a appropriate charts to understand the data easily.
+• Data Visualization : Create an appropriate charts to understand the data easily.

-• Dashboard : Make a dashboard by placing a different charts on a single page.
+• Dashboard : Make a dashboard by placing a different charts on a single page using Power BI.

 • Insights : Provide relevant insights